It should just work.

 NordVPN is a free download with a pay-as-you-go subscription service.
 You can choose to go on a monthly subscription service for $11.95 per month, a six-month plan for $7.00 per month, or pre-pay for a full year which works out to be $5.75 per month.

 NordVPN also offers a free 3-day trial as well as a 30-day money back guarantee.
-To sign up for the trial, you can email them at firstname.lastname@example.org for more information.
 However, if you purchase NordVPN directly through either the Apple app store or the Google Play Store, you cannot be refunded.
 That money actually goes directly to Google or Apple, who takes a cut of the revenue before it ever gets to the company you’re purchasing from.
+If you want to find out how to install the NordVPN Android app, click on the link to my article.

 You can use NordVPN on up to six devices at the same time, so on the yearly plan, that works out to less than $1 per device per month.
 Personally, I think that’s a great deal for the flexibility and security that a VPN offers.